-We have audited the accompanying balance sheet of Bella Petrella's Holdings, Inc. (a majority owned subsidiary of JVW Entertainment, Inc.) ("the Company") as of May 31, 2010 and the related statements of income, changes in shareholders' equity, and cash flows for the periods July 28, 2009 (date of inception) to March 18, 2010 (predecessor) and March 19, 2010 to May 31, 2010 (successor.)
-These financial statements are the responsibility of the management of Bella Petrella's Holdings, Inc. Our responsibility is to express an opinion on these financial statements based on our audit.
+We have audited the accompanying balance sheet of Bella Petrella's Holdings, Inc. (a majority owned subsidiary of JVW Entertainment, Inc.) ("the Company") as of May 31, 2010 and the related statements of income, changes in shareholders' equity, and cash flows for the period July 28, 2009 (date of inception) to May 31, 2010.
+These financial statements are the responsibility of the management of Bella Petrella's Holdings, Inc. Our responsibility is to express an opinion on these financial statements based on our audit